-From Marrakesh we travel over the High Atlas which offers some stunning scenes as well as opportunities to stop and photograph the rural river valley communities.
+From Marrakesh we travel towards the desert which offers some stunning scenes as well as opportunities to stop and photograph the rural river valley communities.
 Our arrival in Ait benhaddou sets up 2 days exploring both the famous Kasbah there and some village families.
 Then eastwards and for days 4 and 5 we’re based near the Gorge’s at Dades and Todra, where we’ll photograph rock formations and local families as well as nomads if we can.
 Our next location further on into the desert, is the wonderful Ksar and oasis of Elkhorbat and by day 7 we’ve arrived at the dunes in Merzouga where you have the chance of an overnight desert camp stay.
 Our last night before heading back to Marrakesh is at the palmeraie of Skoura.

 Photography tours for your portfolio